kl3lia/Databricks-AzureML-MLOPs/README.md

 This repo is configured to serve real-time model inference.
 Real-time or online inference enables low-latency scoring with immediate prediction outputs.
 The model is exposed via a REST API, deployed as a managed web server on a docker container (dev/test environment) of Azure kubernetes cluster (production).

-## How to deploy this project
+# How to deploy this project
 ## Required Resources & pre-configuration steps

-This example uses Azure DevOps as an CI/CD toolset, as well as Microsoft Azure services to host the trained Machine Learning Model.
+You will need the following resources to get started:

 ### Azure Databricks Workspace